GES

 International Cooperative Principles and ICA

-The cooperative movement in India draws from the international cooperative principles established by the International Cooperative Alliance (ICA), founded in 1895 in London.
-The ICA defines a cooperative as "an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise."
-The seven ICA cooperative principles are: (1) Voluntary and Open Membership — cooperatives are open to all without gender, social, racial, political, or religious discrimination; (2) Democratic Member Control — one member, one vote at primary level; (3) Member Economic Participation — members contribute equitably and democratically control capital; (4) Autonomy and Independence — cooperatives are autonomous, self-help organizations controlled by members; (5) Education, Training, and Information — cooperatives provide education to members and the public; (6) Cooperation among Cooperatives — cooperatives serve members most effectively by working together; (7) Concern for Community — cooperatives work for sustainable development of their communities.
-Article 243ZI of Part IXB incorporated several of these principles by mandating voluntary formation, democratic member control, member economic participation, and autonomous functioning.
-The UN declared 2012 as the International Year of Cooperatives.
-India is a member of the ICA through the National Cooperative Union of India (NCUI), which is the apex body of the Indian cooperative movement.
+The ICA (International Cooperative Alliance, founded 1895, London) defines a cooperative as "an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise."
+Seven ICA principles: (1) Voluntary and Open Membership — no discrimination; (2) Democratic Member Control — one member, one vote; (3) Member Economic Participation — equitable contribution; (4) Autonomy and Independence; (5) Education, Training, Information; (6) Cooperation among Cooperatives; (7) Concern for Community.
+Art 243ZI of Part IXB incorporated principles 1-4 by mandating voluntary formation, democratic member control, member economic participation, and autonomous functioning.
+The UN declared 2012 the International Year of Cooperatives.
+India's ICA membership runs through NCUI (National Cooperative Union of India) — the apex body.
+"One member, one vote" (principle 2) is the most frequently tested ICA principle.

 Operation Flood and the Dairy Cooperative Model